Administrative and municipal divisions of Sevastopol: Divisions under the Ukrainian law

-All settlements in Sevastopol are organized within the municipal raions.
-Most of the city's urban areas are located within the Lenin and Gagarin raions, with the Lenin Raion housing the city administration.
-The former Balaklava settlement, at the southern portion of Sevastopol, is part of the Balaklava Raion; a raion that contains 29 rural settlements which in turn comprise several villages.
-The town of Inkerman and the urban-type settlement of Kacha are located within the Balaklava Raion as well.
-The Chersonesus Taurica Preserve of Cultural Heritage with archaeological site and museum is located in the Gagarin Raion.
+All settlements in Sevastopol are organized within the urban districts.
+Most of the city's urban areas are located within the Leninskyi and Haharinskyi districts, with the Leninskyi District housing the city administration.
+The former Balaklava settlement, at the southern portion of Sevastopol, is part of the Balaklavskyi District; a raion that contains 29 rural settlements which in turn comprise several villages.
+The Chersonesus Taurica reserve with archaeological site and museum is located in the Haharinskyi District.

-In part two of them (Gagarin and Lenin) includes only the streets, and the other two (Balaklava and Nakhimovskiy district) are also subject to 28 villages surrounding the city and more than 30 settlements without the status of settlement (such as agricultural or special settlements).